miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 Let's just sign all **plugins**, all **native components**, **PHP** and the **SASL plugin** with the ``--timestamp`` option.
 This should al least take care of the "not signed", "does not include timestamp" and "signature algorithm is too weak" issues.

+Other than the "hardened runtime" exception, ``altool``now  returns the following exceptions:

+**The signature of the binary is invalid** (2)

+* 4D.dmg/4D.app/Contents/Plugins/4D InternetCommands.bundle/Contents/MacOS/4D InternetCommands (2)

+**The binary uses an SDK older than the 10.9 SDK** (2)

+* 4D.dmg/4D.app/Contents/Plugins/4D InternetCommands.bundle/Contents/MacOS/4D InternetCommands (2)

+We could replace **4D Internet Commands** with a newer copy (17R5, for example).
+Since not all application need this legacy plugin, and a plugin can always be installed at the structure level, I am just going to remove it from the app.

+Moving on to the "hardened runtime" issue, let's sign **PHP**, **4D Helper** and the app itself with ``--entitlements`` and ``--options=runtime``.

 <i class="fa fa-external-link" aria-hidden="true"></i>[Resolving Common Notarization Issues](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution/resolving_common_notarization_issues?language=objc)

 ---